-There are three emergency shower stations located at the CIC Plant; at the east and west ends of the cyanide offload and storage facilities and in the area of the CIC columns.
-Each shower station is equipped with an eyewash unit.
-There are two additional eyewash units located within the CIC circuit area, on each end of the upper decks of the carbon columns and at one unit at the process ponds.
-WMMI utilizes self-contained eyewash stations and the shower units are connected to a freshwater circuit.
+During the field component of the 2018 ICMC recertification audit, there were three emergency shower stations located at the CIC Plant; at the west end of the cyanide offload and storage facilities next to the caustic storage tank, at the east side of the Barren Tank and at the east end of the 3-ton carbon column train.
+Each shower station is connected to a freshwater circuit and equipped with an eyewash unit.
+The auditor observed five additional self-contained, portable eyewash units located throughout the CIC circuit area, including on each end of the upper decks of the carbon columns.
+A self-contained portable eyewash unit is also located at the process ponds.
 Process operators check the units daily (each shift) during routine inspections.
 The auditor spot-checked the showers and several eyewash stations, and those checked were functioning properly.

-Fire extinguishers in the process areas are primarily ABC dry units.
-Only ABC dry units are located where cyanide is handled.
-WMMI checks fire extinguishers daily (each shift) during the above-noted routine inspections.
+The fire extinguishers spot-checked at the CIC Plant were Purple K / Dry Chemical and the units observed had current inspection tags and were easily accessible.
+Only dry units are located where cyanide is handled.
+WMMI checks fire extinguishers daily (each shift) during routine inspections.
 Additionally, WMMI inspects the hydrants more thoroughly each month.
-The auditor spot-checked several extinguishers and the units were observed to be easily accessible and clearly tagged.
+Records were available covering inspections conducted over this audit cycle.

-WMMI maintains Material Safety Data Sheet ("MSDS") information electronically using a chemical management software application.
-MSDS for on-site chemicals is available to all employees site wide, 24-hours per day, via the WMMI intranet.
-MSDS are in English, the language of the workforce.
-Additionally, hardcopy MSDS is available in the CIC Plant control room and in the Process Department offices.
+WMMI maintains Safety Data Sheet ("SDS") information electronically using a chemical management software application.
+SDS information for on-site chemicals is available to all employees site wide, 24-hours per day, via the WMMI intranet.
+SDS information is in English, the language of the workforce.
+Additionally, hardcopy SDS is available in the CIC Plant control room, the Process Department offices, the lab and the Refinery control room.
 First Aid procedures for treating cyanide exposure caused by inhalation, swallowing and skin absorption are posted on signs at the CIC Plant and at the cyanide offload and storage facilities.